 Intro

-A taxi meter is a device used in taxis to calculate the fare a passenger must pay for a ride.
-It measures the distance traveled and the time taken to determine the cost of the journey.
+A taxi meter is a device installed in taxis to calculate the fare a passenger must pay based on the distance travelled and time spent during the ride.
+It ensures transparent and consistent pricing for both passengers and drivers.

 Main Definition